abelgacem/topix-jk-site-it/docs/list/pubme/README.md

 publish and share any service via a free public IP

 # Purpose
+- Explain how to port forward to a public IP using differents tools.
 - Quickly test real world access to a server runing in a vm, cloud or container.
 - Quickly publish and share any service for a temporary collaboration.